mauropalsgraaf/fpscala-workshop/workshop.md

 Typeclasses are simply said better interfaces.
 Interfaces work based on the subtyping system that object-oriënted languages offer.
 Classes can implement interfaces which then needs to implement the methods on the interface.
 There is a simple problem with interfaces, which is that we can't implement interfaces on classes that we didn't create.
 For example, if we use a library where we have a class that fully satisfy the methods in the interface.
 Since it's not in the hierarchy, we are not able to use it for polymorphism.

-In functional programming, we don't use sub-typing.
-Simply said, data and things that can be done with the data are two separate things.
+In functional programming, data and things that can be done with the data are two separate things.
+We can use typeclasses to add functionality to data.
 As an example, we are going to take a look at a typeclass for verifying equality.

 ```
 trait Eq[A] {